jameskirkwood/spi-lang/README.md

 This extension adds syntax highlighting and code snippets for Dr Fred Brown's SPI-Tools programming language.

+This extension is NOT available on the Visual Studio Code extension marketplace.
 To install, copy the repository directory into `<user home>/.vscode/extensions`.

 ## Features